eo-training/eo-training.github.io/redistricting.md

 You can check your voting precinct and polling place [here](https://vote.elections.virginia.gov/VoterInformation/Lookup/polling).

+All changes will be in effect for the June 2022 Primary.
 As an election officer, you may be assigned to a new precinct.
 You may even be part of the very first election officer team to serve in a new precinct if you are serving in the June 2022 Primary or November 2022 General Election!

 ### Precinct Changes